Guest post by our friends at Mexico Bariatric.

 Medicare Approval Requirements

-After this criterion is met, Medicare covered patients must go through a process before Medicare approval is granted.
+Once met, Medicare covered patients must go through a process before Medicare approval is granted.
 The requirements are similar to almost all the major insurance provider requirements:

 - Records of at least one attempt at a weight loss program that is supervised by a medical expert.
 Patients must participate fully and actively work towards weight loss within the program.
 Participants must prove that they had failed at least one program.
 (Supervised weight loss program – usually provided by the general care provider.)